-Applying for a VA Loan After a Short SaleA frequently asked question about VA home loans has to do with how long a borrower must wait after a short sale before the person is eligible to apply for a new VA mortgage loan.
-The standard answer?
-VA regulations stipulate a two year waiting period following the short sale before a borrower can be considered for a new VA mortgage.
+Applying for a VA Loan After a Short SaleA frequent question about VA home loans is how long must a borrower wait after a short sale before the person is eligible to apply for a new VA mortgage loan.
+The VA does not have a strict guideline for a waiting period, or seasoning period, after a short sale.
+However, after foreclosure, the VA encourages a two-year seasoning period.

 For military homebuyers, applying for a VA loan after a short sale has no VA-recommended seasoning period.
 Many lenders will follow the VA’s foreclosure common practice and enforce two-year seasoning periods after short sales.
 But not all lenders will have seasoning periods for repeat homebuyers coming off a short sale.

 Not all lenders set the same policies and there are VA-approved lenders who have no waiting period, in some cases, even after a short sale.
 As long as the lender does not find that the homeowner took advantage of the market or defaulted on a federal loan, then the seasoning period can be null.